girffy/mmrl/README.md

 * The time between the match starting in challonge and game 1 beginning is normally distributed (with parameters specified in `config.py`)
 * The time between the last game ending and the match being reported in challonge is normally distributed (with parameters specified in `config.py`
 * Both players use the same port throughout the set
+* All games within a set are played on the same setup
 * In each game, each player has probability X of using one of their mains, probability Y of using one of their secondaries, and probability (1-X-Y) of using some other character (X and Y are defined in `config.py`)

 Using these assumptions, for any n-game match M, and any set R of n consecutive replays on the same setup, we can estimate the likelihood L(M,R) of M producing the replays R. Subsequently, we can estimate the overall likelihood of a particular assignment of replays to matches by multiplying the individual likelihoods of each assignment.
 Then, we can phrase the problem of trying to label these matches as an optimization problem: we are trying to find a maximum likelihood assignment of replays to each match, such that no replay is assigned to more than 1 match.
 Using the common trick of maximizing log-likelihood instead of likelihood, the problem we're solving is: